23122K/swift-loggable/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2F23122K%2Fswift-loggable%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/23122K/swift-loggable)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2F23122K%2Fswift-loggable%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/23122K/swift-loggable)

-Loggable is a set of macros that support type-wide and per-function logging with ability to customize how logs are being handled.
+swift-loggable package is a set of macros that support type-wide and per-function logging with ability to customize how logs are handled.
 ## Learn More
-This package comes with few macros which can be loosely divided into three groups.
+Macros within this package can be loosely divided into four groups
 ### Log macros
-Attachable to functions only, responsible for capturing function signature, location, parameters result or errors thrown within.
-As of now support static, throwing, async, and generic functions with standard arguments as well as inout arguments, closures, and @autoclosures.
+Only supports functions, capturing their signature, source location, parameters, return values, and any errors thrown at runtime.
+As of now static, throwing, async, and generic functions are supported with standard arguments as well as inout arguments, closures, and @autoclosures.
+> :note: Passing traits directly to `@Log` or @OSLog has the same effect as using dedicated trait macros
 #### `@Log`
-Takes `any Loggable` and traits as parameters.
-Can be used stand-alone or within `@Logged` scope - in this case it will override parameters passed to `@Logged`.
-Passing traits into `@Log` has the same effect as using dedicated Trait macros.
+Accepts an optional `any Loggable` instance along with optional traits.
+Can be used standalone or within an `@Logged` context - when used inside `@Logged`, it overrides any parameters passed to `@Logged` in that context.
 #### `@OSLog`
-Specialized version of `@Log`, does not take `any Loggable` as a parameter and must always be within scope annotated with `@OSLogged`.
+A specialized version of `@Log` that does not accept an `any Loggable` parameter as it uses [`Logger`](https://developer.apple.com/documentation/os/logger) introduced by `OSLogger` protocol
+> :warning: `@OSLog` must be used within a context annotated with `@OSLogger` or one that conforms to the `OSLogger` protocol
 ### Logged macros
 Type-wide and extension macros that introduces `@Log` or `@OSLog` annotations to all methods within their scope.
-To opt-out of function logging in both cases use `@Omit` macro without any parameters.
+To omit function from being logged use `@Omit` macro without no parameters.
-> :warning: Both `@Logged` and `@OSLogged` cannot be attached to protocols.
+> :note: Both `@Logged` and `@OSLogged` cannot be attached to protocols
 #### `@Logged`
-Takes `any Loggable` as parameter, when provided, propagates it to all functions within scope unless explicitly opted out.
-By default it uses `OSSignposter` with with `OSLog.default` instance.
+Takes `any Loggable` instance as a parameter.
+If provided, it is applied to all functions within its scope, unless explicitly opted out.
+By default, it uses `OSSignposter` with the` OSLog.default` instance.
 #### `@OSLogged`
+Specialized implementation of `@Logged` macro that marks all functions within its scope with `@OSLog`.
+Does not take any parameters.
+### Logger macro
+Both macros internally rely on the [Logger](https://developer.apple.com/documentation/os/logger).
+Each macro allows for overriding the subsystem and category through parameters, with the default subsystem set to the bundle identifier and the default category set to the declaration name.
+#### `@OSLogger`
-Specialized implementation of `@Logged` that internally depends and introduces static instance of [`Logger`](https://developer.apple.com/documentation/os/logger) to attached context.
-Allows to override subsystem or category via parameters, default subsystem being a bundle identifier and declaration name as category.
-Does not propagate any passed parameters.
+Adds conformance to `OSLogger` protocol and introduces a static instance of [`Logger`](https://developer.apple.com/documentation/os/logger) to attached context.
+#### `#osLogger`
+Creates a static instance of [`Logger`](https://developer.apple.com/documentation/os/logger) in the invoked context, without adding conformance to `OSLogger` protocol.
+> :note: `#osLogger` can only be declared on a type as it introduces static property
 ### Trait macros
-Can only by attached to functions and must always proceed `@Log` or `@OSLog` macros added explicitly or implicitly by `@Logged` or `@OSLogged`.
-Allows for customize what is being logged, add tags, level to emitted event.
+Can only by attached to functions and must always proceed `@Log` or `@OSLog` macros applied explicitly or implicitly by `@Logged` or `@OSLogged`.
-> :note: The only exception from this rule is `@Omit` when it does not specify any traits as parameters.
+> :note: The only exception from this rule is `@Omit` with not parameters
 #### `@Level`
-Specifies with what level event should be emitted with.
-Trait must conform to `Levelable` protocol.
-As of now only `OSLogType` conforms to this protocol.
+Overrides level of which event is emitted.
+By default `@Log` and `@OSLog` level is set to [`.info`](https://developer.apple.com/documentation/os/oslogtype/info) when function succeeds or [`.error`](https://developer.apple.com/documentation/os/oslogtype/error) when error is thrown. [`OSLogType`](https://developer.apple.com/documentation/os/oslogtype) conforms to this protocol.
 #### `@Omit`
-Can be used with parameters or without, in the last case  `@Logged` or `@OSLogged` macros will not be expanded.
-Its parameters must conform to `Omittable` protocol.
-Currently `Omittable` allows to ignore function result, specified parameter or all parameters.
+Can be used with or without parameters, in the last case  `@Logged` or `@OSLogged` macros will not be expanded.
+Currently `@Omit` allows to ignore omit result, specific parameter, or all parameters.
 #### `@Tag`
 Takes range of parameters that conforms to `Taggable` protocol.
 Passed parameters are attached to emitted event.
 ## Usage